byrzhm/blog/_posts/ai/framework/2024-12-20-huggingface-transformers.md

 # ...
 return model_outputs
 ```
+{: .nolineno }

-Because the input tensors are now in CPU memory, we need to convert it to GPU memory.
+First, we need to ensure that the input tensors have been moved from CPU to GPU memory.
 This is implemented by calling `Pipeline._ensure_tensor_on_device`.

-Now weights and inputs are fully prepared, we are ready to run inference on GPU.
+Now weights and inputs are fully prepared.
+We are ready to run inference on GPU.
 This is implemented by calling `TextGenerationPipeline._forward`, which will call
 `LlamaForCausalLM.generate` inside.
 ```python
 generated_sequence = self.model.generate(input_ids=input_ids, attention_mask=attention_mask, **generate_kwargs)
 ```
+{: .nolineno }

 The `generated_sequence` is actually a sequence of token indices.
 Then function returns a dictionary with the
 `generated_sequence`, `input_ids`, and `prompt_text`.
 ```python
 return {"generated_sequence": generated_sequence, "input_ids": input_ids, "prompt_text": prompt_text}
 ```
+{: .nolineno }

-Finally, we call `Pipeline._ensure_tensor_on_device` to move the `model_outputs`
+Finally, we call `Pipeline._ensure_tensor_on_device` to ensure that the `model_outputs`
-from GPU memory to CPU memory for further operations on CPU.
+has been moved from GPU memory to CPU memory for further operations on CPU.

 <details>
     <summary>Click to see more about "LlamaForCausalLM.generate"</summary>
     <div markdown="1">

 Calling `LlamaForCausalLM.generate` actually goes to `GenerationMixin.generate`.
+Under the `TextGenerationPipeline` configuration, it falls to the following branch.
 ```python
 # ...
 elif generation_mode in (GenerationMode.SAMPLE, GenerationMode.GREEDY_SEARCH):